 Homework/Testing Missed Due to Absences: All makeup homework and tests for any excused absence will be completed as scheduled by the teacher with the student as explained in their syllabus.

-School work missed for a planned absence (school event, vacation, etc) must be coordinated with the teacher PRIOR to the absence.
-The student is responsible for collecting all missed assignments upon return to school unless the teacher provides them prior to the absence.
-The teacher may require the work to be turned in before the absence.
-See information under Planned Absence.
+Planned Absence: School work missed for a planned absence (school event, vacation, etc) must be coordinated with the teacher PRIOR to the absence.
+However, teachers are not expected to provide full work for students who take vacations during the school year.
+Students are required to complete the planned absence form and get any work available before they depart.
+Students are also required to check RenWeb and Google Classroom prior to returning to school to view and complete missed work from the planned absence.